Published Work | 2018 | Geophysical Research Letterspermalink

-Studies on snowpack, the timing of runoff from precipitation and snowmelt, and soil moisture are forthcoming.
+Studies on snowpack changes and the effects of warming during wet years are forthcoming.
 They will provide insight into climate change impacts not only on water resources but also on wildfire, ecosystems, and recreation.

 In addition to publishing our findings in science journals, in 2018 we will publish a comprehensive report on the project.
 This report will synthesize our findings and explain their implications for policymakers and the public.
 Throughout 2017–2018, Dr. Hall will also give a series of public talks about the project in the Lake Tahoe area, Sacramento, San Francisco, and other locations.
 For more information, stay tuned to our Events page or email Katharine Reich.

 Primary funding for this work was provided by the Metabolic Studio in connection with the Annenberg Foundation.
 Additional support was provided by the National Science Foundation, the US Department of Energy, the Luskin Center for Innovation, and the Sustainable LA Grand Challenge.